New FTC Regulations Take Effect December 1 for Affiliate Marketers

 This is really more of a list for me than anything.
 I always find myself getting hung up on finding verbs to use in my writing copy on the web.

-The toughest part for me about copywriting for the web is the first word in a sentence, particularly in bullet point lists.
+Writing features and benefits of a product is always the toughest part for me about copywriting for the web; just that first word in the sentence.
 There’s no better word to begin a with than a verb when it comes to bullet points.

 Verbs are “action words” which goes to show why they’re so important in copywriting.
 Without verbs, we would never get anyone take action with anything.